ChrisClark303/leeds-beer-quest/README.md

 There are integration tests, written in Specflow (again with Nunit and Moq); they test end-to-end functionality, so there are only 4 of these.
 It's also worth noting that these are not UI tests, so they don't use Selenium or Cypress or similar to actually drive a browser and interact with the app; they are simply API tests, so while they exercise the entire back-end code, the UI is untested.
 They will, however, test through to MongoDB if the appsetting is set up for that ("Interesting" fact: I discovered that my distance calculation and Mongo's differs by a small amount while running the specflow tests across both providers; I subsequently changed the Assert to factor in a delta value to ensure the tests pass in both scenarios).

 ## Limitations

+There are a number of aspects that could be improved; firstly, there is no separate test/stage/prod environments setup in Azure, or the deployment pipeline.
+This means that there is no way to test code apart from on the local machine or in prod!
+Ideally I would want a test environment and the ability to deploy to it from a feature branch at will.
+However, I figured this was beyond the scope of this piece of work, but I would like to highlight that I wouldn't normally want to work like that!